 The problem, however, is that even if memory on a computer game improves (just as it does when we play most any game), this improvement generally doesn’t transfer to real-world tasks, such as the ability to remember a grocery list or the name of the new person you just met.
 This and other cautions about brain games were publicized in a 2014 consensus paper from the Stanford University Center on Longevity in which over 70 scientists concluded that there is no evidence that playing brain games prevents Alzheimer’s or other types of dementia.

 This doesn’t mean that time spent playing brain games is wasted, especially if that time would be spent doing idle activities that might not be as engaging or enjoyable.
 But it does mean that there are more effective ways to spend our time if we want to minimize the risk of Alzheimer’s.

 Educational level and occupational complexity are powerful contributors to cognitive reserve.
-But cognitive reserve can also be increased through active engagement in a wide variety of other activities, from watching educational television to visiting a museum to learning a new language, amongst many others.
+But cognitive reserve may also be increased through active engagement in a wide variety of other activities, from watching educational television to visiting a museum to learning a new language.
 In fact, most people with high cognitive reserve have been involved in a variety of activities.
-An analysis of the activities that promote cognitive reserve suggests a few common characteristics, as defined by the acronym “SAVE.”
+An analysis of the activities that promote cognitive reserve suggests a few common characteristics, captured by the acronym SAVE.

 The best “cognitive reserve” activities are: